 Content.
 CTV policy is to refrain from the broadcast of programs that are obscene under federal or Tennessee State Law.
-CTV will, however, broadcast programs that are identified as “potentially offensive” based on the content categories outlined below.
+CTV may, however, broadcast programs that are identified as “potentially offensive” based on the content categories outlined below.
 CTV’s Board expects that these guidelines will change in the future based upon actual experiences with specific programs.

-• Language: slang, vulgar or colloquial expression which refers, in the context in which it is used, to sexual intercourse, masturbation, anal or oral sexual contact, to human genitals, or to human elimination; or abusive language against men or women, ethnic groups, religious groups, sexual orientation, or persons with disabilities.
+- Language: slang, vulgar or colloquial expression which refers, in the context in which it is used, to sexual intercourse, masturbation, anal or oral sexual contact, to human genitals, or to human elimination; or abusive language against men or women, ethnic groups, religious groups, sexual orientation, or persons with disabilities.

-• Sexual Activities: images or depictions of the Specified Sexual Activities defined in Article XII, Section 16-468 of the Code of Ordinances of the City of Knoxville.
+- Sexual Activities: images or depictions of the Specified Sexual Activities defined in Article XII, Section 16-468 of the Code of Ordinances of the City of Knoxville.

-• Anatomical Areas: depictions of the portions of the human body defined as Specified Anatomical Areas in Article XII, Section 16-468 of the Code of Ordinances of the City of Knoxville, and that appeal to the prurient interest.
+- Anatomical Areas: depictions of the portions of the human body defined as Specified Anatomical Areas in Article XII, Section 16-468 of the Code of Ordinances of the City of Knoxville, and that appeal to the prurient interest.

 - Violence: extreme acts of violence against actual people; or a depiction of extreme violent acts in dramatic and/or poetic manners.

-• Graphic Images: images or depictions of human or animal elimination and/or mutilation; images or depictions of graphic medical surgical procedures; or images or depictions abusive against men or women, ethnic groups, religious groups, sexual orientation, or persons with disabilities.
+- Graphic Images: images or depictions of human or animal elimination and/or mutilation; images or depictions of graphic medical surgical procedures; or images or depictions abusive against men or women, ethnic groups, religious groups, sexual orientation, or persons with disabilities.